campsd/KrylovKit/README.md

 # NOTICE
 Development suspended for now, all software is available as is.
-Far frome everything is functional.
+Not everything is functional.

 # KrylovKit
 This repository contains Matlab files to handle standard, extended and rational Krylov sequences by operating on QR factorized representations of the recurrence matrices.
 This representation allows for a straightforward transition between the three different types of Krylov recurrences and leads to a unified approach for the implicit restart of the iteration.
 Some code to handle block-Krylov iterations is also available.